Updated December 6, 2025; Feb. 2/26

 ______ ( I describe my true response)

-I will leave the pain unsolved and move my focus onward.
+I leave the pain unsolved and move my focus onward to what I can solve.

 Example 2.